-Writing for the British Medical Journal, Gary Schwitzer noted several issues that result in a weakened public understanding of science and medicine as it relates to health:
+Writing for the British Medical Journal,

+Gary Schwitzer noted several issues that

+result in a weakened public understanding

+of science and medicine as it relates

+to health:

-- exposure to TV determines any community's understanding of science and medicine, and television content is presented too briefly - there are few full time health journalists - sensational claims are not supported by sufficient data - commercialism - references are made to a single information source - baseless predictions are made from basic science - FDA approval is presented as an accomplished fact - there is limited coverage of health policy, - little or no time is available for investigative journalism public health knowledge to the process of informed consent at the bedside, noting the challenge of providing individual patients with information that is contextual, relevant, understandable, balanced, and informs of any potential harm as well as potential good, in a way that doesn't frighten.
+- exposure to TV determines any community's understanding of science and medicine, and television content is presented too briefly - there are few full time health journalists - sensational claims are not supported by sufficient data - commercialism - references are made to a single information source - baseless predictions are made from basic science - FDA approval is presented as an accomplished fact - there is limited coverage of health policy, - little or no time is available for investigative journalism public health knowledge to the process of informed consent at the bedside, noting the challenge of providing individual patients with information that is contextual, relevant, understandable, balanced, informs of any potential harm as well as potential good, in a way that doesn't frighten.
 Such a bedside discussion provides the professional with opportunity to gauge response and continue dialogue.
 As Sandham noted however, that same opportunity does not occur in the public media.
-There is little opportunity for assessment, feedback and the correction of assumptions.
+There is little opportunity the correction of assumptions.
+THE CAPACITY AUDIENCE of for assessment, feedback and writer for the Globe and Mail, provided the inspiration for the symposium.
+Picard had brought to the organizing committee's attention the work of one Gary Schwitzer, published in the British Medical Journal.
+Schwitzer had identified a number of challenges that exist between scientists and media and had commented on the difficulty reporters have in identifying quality information, noting their responsibility to ensure that information provided was high grade and credible.